 Voice Collective is a UK-wide, London-based project set up to support children and young people who hear voices, see visions or have other unusual sensory experiences.
 We work in partnership with young people and youth organisations to improve the quality of information, advice and support available out there.
-Our work is funded by BBC Children in Need and the Esmée Fairbairn Foundation, amongst others.
+Our work is funded by BBC Children in Need, amongst others.

 If you would like to speak to someone from Voice Collective, just e-mail us at email@example.com or call 020 7911 0822.
 We’re not able to offer crisis support, so if you need to speak with someone urgently please call Childline (0800 1111) or NHS 111.
 For more ideas, see our Getting Help Quickly page.

 There are two strands to our service – work with children, young people & families, and work with professionals and organisations.